mpab/RobocodeML/README.md

 1. Install robocode `1.9.3.2`:

-    - Open a terminal at $PROJECT/setup
+    - Open a terminal at $PROJECT

-    - Install robocode: run `./setup.sh`
-      OR type `java -jar installers/robocode-1.9.3.2-setup.jar ./robocode-1.9.3.2`.
-      This installs robocode within the project folder.
-      If you install this way, you won't need to fix up any maven paths in pom.xml
+    - Install robocode: run `./setup.sh` (This installs robocode within the project folder, if you install like this, you won't need to fix up any maven paths in pom.xml)

-    - OR `java -jar ./setup/robocode-1.8.3.0-setup.jar` then choose an installation folder, but keep a note of where robocode was installed, and you will need to adjust pom.xml

 2. Install maven

     - https://maven.apache.org/install.html

-3.a Build from command line
+3.a Build from command line: `./build.sh`

-    `./build.sh`

 3.b Build from IDE